I. Introduction and Purpose

 XV.
 Special Administrative Evaluation

-The University reserves the right to deny admission, continued enrollment, or re-employment to any applicant or student whose personal history and background indicate that his or her presence at the University would endanger the health, safety, welfare or property of him/herself or members of the academic community, or interfere with the orderly and effective performance of the University’s functions.
+The University reserves the right to deny admission, continued enrollment, or re-employment to any applicant or student as a result of the University receiving information, or the applicant’s or student’s failure to disclose information, on the admission or employment application, regarding a student or employee whose personal history and background indicate that his or her presence at the University would endanger the health, safety, welfare or property of him/herself or members of the academic community, or interfere with the orderly and effective performance of the University’s functions.

 A student may be subject to special requirements or sanctions, including suspension or dismissal from the University, for actions not otherwise covered in the Code of Conduct if it is determined from the student’s behavior that he or she: